 Be Patient and Happy with Favorable Interest Rates

 Because everyone hears that you can own property for pennies on the dollar with tax liens, it’s assumed every lien purchased results in a successful foreclosure.
 This isn’t the case.
 Don’t get frustrated.
 Continue to collect premium interest rates on the tax lien.
-Think about it: if you invest in a tax lien in Washington DC and North Carolina and it offers 8% interest on your investment when the bank is only paying 2%, you’re doing better than average.
+Think about it: if you invest in a tax lien in Charlotte and it offers 8% interest on your investment when the bank is only paying 2%, you’re doing better than average.

 Learn to appreciate this.
 Eventually, a foreclosure will fall your way.
 As you get better, you’ll also learn how to find properties closer to forecloser.